niravdsouza/Course-1/Project/DESIGN.md

 ## Architecture Design

 * Create a diagram that illustrates the components of your bot, the platform it is embedded in, third party services it may use, data storage it may require, etc.
 * Describe the architecture components in text.
-This should a few paragraphs.
+This should be a few paragraphs.
 * Describe any constraints or guidelines that should be established in building software for your architecture (e.g., a bot cannot send data from one user to another user).

 ### Additional Patterns